-- access the Student Center to check your class schedule (starting mid-June), see your grades, access your bursar account, order your transcript, update your addresses including emergency contacts, and view your financial information,
+- access the Student Center to check your class schedule (starting mid-June), see your grades, access your bursar account, order your transcript, and update your addresses, including emergency contacts;

-- sign in to Cmail (cmail.cornell.edu), Cornell's e-mail, calendar, and collaboration service for students,
+- sign in to Cmail, Cornell's e-mail, calendar, and collaboration service for students;

 Activating your NetID

-Instructions on how to activate your NetID will be sent to you via e-mail from Cornell Information Technologies (CIT) starting late-March/early-April and approximately two weeks after your program charge is fully paid.
+Instructions on how to activate your NetID will be sent to you via e-mail from Cornell Information Technologies (CIT) starting late-March/early-April and approximately one week after your program charge is fully paid.
 Be sure to follow the steps included in the message.